 Plus one of the following:

+We also consider a range of vocational level 3 qualifications for entry.
 If you are taking or have achieved any qualifications that are not listed here, please contact the Undergraduate Admissions Office.

-GCSE/level 2 requirements
+GCSE/Level 2 requirements

 All applicants must have, or be working towards, acceptable level 2 mathematics and English qualifications such as GCSE grade C/4 or equivalent.